CodeSammich/notes/macro/sras_agg_demand.md

 - Shortages and surpluses create pressures toward equilibrium, through changing production levels and prices.

 - Declines in price level are relative to the central trend.

+####Keep in mind...

+> For simplification this semester, focus on short-run fluctuations of the business cycles: LRAS is not shifting In reality, all curves are generally shifting to the right (price levels going up) and perhaps up..

+Question then becomes, **how much are they shifting _relative_ to _each_ other?**

+Simplified models focus on the factors that cause shifts, etc.